 - Consistent shape

-- Wooden molds are sturdy and less likely to break
+- Wooden molds are sturdy and long lasting

 There are usually multiple slots so that you can make more than one onigiri at a time too!

-Begin by soaking your wooden mold in warm water for about 10 minutes.
+Begin by soaking the wooden mold in warm water for about 5-10 minutes.
 This simple step ensures the rice won’t stick, making the process smoother.

 Before shaping, mix salt into the rice.
 This not only seasons your onigiri but also enhances its overall flavor.